tim-baker115/kubernetes_from_scratch/README_2.md

 `kubectl rollout restart daemonset cilium -n kube-system`

-I'm gpoing to restart the istio install and see if the error clears...
+I'm going to restart the istio install and see if the error clears...
 It has but now I have a pod in a pending state.

+It's worth noting that istio automatically creates a new namespace called `istio-system` be mindful of this going forward as not adding it to specific commands hides the output away.

 ```
 root@labbox:~$ kubectl get pods -n istio-system